finbourne/lusid-sdk-python/sdk/docs/EntitiesApi.md

 as_at = '2013-10-20T19:20:30+01:00' # datetime | The as-at date of the origin. (optional)

     try:
-        # [EARLY ACCESS] Get the next change to each portfolio in a scope.
+        # [EARLY ACCESS] GetPortfolioChanges: Get the next change to each portfolio in a scope.
         api_response = api_instance.get_portfolio_changes(scope, effective_at, as_at=as_at)
         pprint(api_response)
     except ApiException as e: